philcockfield/hyperdb-questions/README.md

 ---

-Also, HUGE gratitude and thanks to @mafintosh (and everyone else contributing) for creating these building blocks.
+Also, HUGE gratitude and thanks to [@mafintosh](https://github.com/mafintosh) (and everyone else contributing) for creating these building blocks.
 What a treasure trove of extraordinary work.

+## Questions

+I have a few orienting questions as I get my hands dirty with some code.
+I've posted each question as an [issue](https://github.com/philcockfield/hyperdb-questions/issues) to allow comments/discussion there.

+- [ ] DiscoveryKey

+- [ ] Swarm (latest approach?) and “Hole Punching”? (firewalls etc)

+- [ ] Map/Reduce (when are these invoked, and how are they used by a consuming app?)

-## Example
+## Example Code

 ```bash
 npm install # yada yada yada